How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 What We Can and Can't Promise on Pricing Right Now

-We’ve had customers asking about price locks and delivery timelines.
-Here’s the honest truth: with tariffs and freight costs changing as often as they do, we can’t lock prices months out with any accuracy.
-What we quote today reflects current costs, but those costs could shift next week.
+We've had customers asking about price locks and delivery timelines.
+Here's the honest truth: even with the IEEPA tariffs struck down, Section 232 rates on steel and aluminum remain at 50%, and freight costs continue to move.
+We can't lock prices months out with any accuracy.
+What we quote today reflects current costs, but those costs could shift.

-Ask us for a written quote with a validity window; we’ll also discuss alternatives in stock if programs shift.
-Manufacturers are dealing with supply chain challenges, and nobody wants to get caught holding inventory if tariffs change again.
+Ask us for a written quote with a validity window; we'll also discuss alternatives in stock if programs shift.
+Manufacturers are dealing with ongoing cost pressure, and nobody wants to get caught holding inventory if policy changes again.
 We work with what we know now and adjust as things change.

 The good news is that equipment quality hasn't suffered.
 KIOTI and LS tractors still come with the same reliability you expect.
 You're paying more, but you're getting the same machine.